George Eliot: Literary assessment

 The religious elements in her fiction also owe much to her upbringing, with the experiences of Maggie Tulliver from The Mill on the Floss sharing many similarities with the young Mary Ann Evans.
 Eliot also faced a quandary similar to that of Silas Marner, whose alienation from the church simultaneously meant his alienation from society.
-Because Eliot retained a vestigial respect for religion, German philosopher Friedrich Nietzsche excoriated her system of morality for figuring sin as a debt that can be expiated through suffering, which he demeaned as characteristic of "little moralistic females à la Eliot."
+Because Eliot retained a respect for religion, German philosopher Friedrich Nietzsche excoriated her system of morality for figuring sin as a debt that can be expiated through suffering, which he demeaned as characteristic of "little moralistic females à la Eliot."

 She was at her most autobiographical in Looking Backwards, part of her final published work Impressions of Theophrastus Such.
 By the time of Daniel Deronda, Eliot's sales were falling off, and she had faded from public view to some degree.
 This was not helped by the posthumous biography written by her husband, which portrayed a wonderful, almost saintly woman totally at odds with the scandalous life people knew she had led.
 In the 20th century she was championed by a new breed of critics, most notably by Virginia Woolf, who called Middlemarch "one of the few English novels written for grown-up people".
 In 1994, literary critic Harold Bloom placed Eliot among the most important Western writers of all time.
 In a 2007 authors' poll by Time, Middlemarch was voted the tenth greatest literary work ever written.
 In 2015, writers from outside the UK voted it first among all British novels "by a landslide".
 The various film and television adaptations of Eliot's books have reintroduced her to the wider reading public.